How to Change Server Settings on your Don't Starve Together Server

 These settings are mainly controlled by editing lines of text in a config file called

 cluster.ini.
 By editing this file, you can change things like:

 Giving your server a unique name, which will show in the in-game listings.

-Setting the gameplay category the servers shows up in the in-game listings.
+Setting the gameplay category of the server to show up in the in-game listings.

-A description of your server for players to the see in the in-game listings.
+A description of your server for players to see in the in-game listings.